thenewwazoo/thenewwazoo.github.io/bye-bye-ratgdo.md

 This story is a hard one to tell because it involves speaking negatively about lots of awesome contributions to the commons by well-intentioned people (including myself!).
 The world has been improved and enriched by the existence of Arduino, despite it (IMO) not being a good basis for "production" hardware.
-Likewise with the ESP8266-compatible HomeKit implementation for the Arduino platform, which is no longer maintained and has significant bugs.
+Likewise with the [ESP8266-compatible HomeKit implementation for the Arduino platform], which is no longer maintained and has significant bugs.
 And so on, up the whole stack.

 I feel deep gratitude for all of these things, but after months of hobby-time work I wasn't able to build a product using those components that was of the quality I wanted to provide for the people